 You’re not alone.
+Sometimes the workplace bully is your boss.
 According to The Predictive Index, 41 percent of employees report disliking their managers both personally and professionally.
 The biggest complaints are that they’re selfish, lazy, rude, arrogant, and untrustworthy.
 Add to that accusations of being poor communicators, micromanagers, and just plain mean, and it’s not surprising that 77 percent of people with bad bosses are planning to quit—soon.

 But what if you like your job and you don’t want to quit?
 And then there are varying degrees of bad bosses: What if your manager is a nice person, but just doesn’t give enough direction?
 Or what if your boss is wonderful in every way—except they micromanage you to distraction?
 How do you deal with a difficult boss who may not even be aware of the damage they’re causing.

 We’ll look at the things you should never do when dealing with a bad boss, and what you should and can do to make the relationship work.